-The grade of INC is given if the student whose class standing throughout the semester is Passing, fails to take the final examination or fail to complete other requirements for the course, due to illness or other valid reasons.
-In case the class standing is not passing and the student fails to take the final examination for any reason, a grade of 5.0 is given.
-Removal of the INC. must be done within the prescribed time by passing an examination or meeting all the requirements for the course, after which the student shall be given a final grade based on his over-all performance.
+The grade of INC is given if a student, whose class standing throughout the semester is passing, fails to take the final examination or fails to complete other requirements for the course due to illness or other valid reasons.
+In case the class standing is not passing and the student fails to take the final examination for any reason, a grade of "5" is given.

-REMOVAL OF GRADES OF "INCOMPLETE" (INC) OR "4.0"
+REMOVAL OF GRADE OF "4" OR COMPLETION OF "INC"